metacpan/metacpan-cpan-extracted/distros/S/Starch/README.md

 the state will expire.
 - Setting `expires` to `0` generally disables expiration, but behavior can be store-specific.
-For example, often times caching stores assume no expiration to mean the storage backend gets to pick when the expire the data.
+For example, often times caching stores assume no expiration to mean the storage backend gets to pick when to expire the data.
 - The [Starch::Manager](https://metacpan.org/pod/Starch::Manager) class accepts an `expires` argument which is used as the default expires for new state objects and used as the expiration for cookies via [Starch::Plugin::CookieArgs](https://metacpan.org/pod/Starch::Plugin::CookieArgs).